nirnachmani/HA-Alarm-Clock-Cards/README.md

 ## Usage

-1. Edit a dashboard.
-2. Add a card and set `type: custom:alarms-card` or `type: custom:reminders-card`.
+To use a card and set `type: custom:alarms-card` or `type: custom:reminders-card` in a HA dashboard.

 Per-item actions:
 - Tap to disable/enable items